Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/hyperlink/hashcode/_index.md

 ---
 title: hashCode
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/hyperlink/hashcode/
+url: /php-java/aspose.slides/hyperlink/hashcode/
 ---

-## hashCode()  function
+## hashCode()  method

  Serves as a hash function for a particular type, suitable for use in hashing algorithms and data structures like a hash table.

-### Result
+### Returns
 int